Emergency Response & Support

 Shelters

-During the severe cold of winter, individuals seeking outdoor shelter face a critical situation.
-It is essential to find a safe place to protect against serious risks such as frostbite, hypothermia, and even death.
+During the severe cold of winter it is essential to find a safe place to protect against serious risks such as frostbite and hypothermia.
 Below are temporary safe spaces in Edmonton where people can shelter from the elements or sleep.

 • Hope Mission, Herb Jamieson Centre (Men only), 10014-105A Ave, 780-422-2018